Bariqa-Anwar/ROBOTICS-BOOK/docs/module1/gazebo-intro.md

 ### Launching Gazebo and Spawning the Robot

-To launch Gazebo with our custom world and then spawn the robot, you can use the following commands:
+To launch Gazebo with our custom world and then spawn the robot, you can use the following commands :

-1.  **Launch Gazebo with your world file**:
+1.  **Launch Gazebo with your world file** :
     ```bash
     gazebo --verbose -s libgazebo_ros_factory.so ros2_ws/src/my_robot_pkg/worlds/simple_world.world
     ```

-2.  **Spawn your robot model**:
+2.  **Spawn your robot model** :
     ```bash
     ros2 run gazebo_ros spawn_entity.py -entity simple_robot -file ros2_ws/src/my_robot_pkg/models/simple_robot.sdf -x 0 -y 0 -z 0.5
     ```